Myanmar: Several protesters die in clashes with security forces | DW | 11.03.2021

 The British-drafted statement stressed "the need to uphold democratic institutions and processes, refrain from violence, fully respect human rights and fundamental freedoms and uphold the rule of law."

-A statement is one step below a Security Council resolution, but it becomes part of the body's official record.
+A presidential statement is not legally binding like a Security Council resolution, but it does become part of the body's official record.